Internet-Draft | QUIC event definitions for qlog | November 2023 |

 quic:datagram_data_moved | Base | Section 5.16 |

-security:key_updated | Base | Section 6.1 |
+quic:key_updated | Base | Section 6.1 |

-security:key_discarded | Base | Section 6.2 |
+quic:key_discarded | Base | Section 6.2 |

-recovery:parameters_set | Base | Section 7.1 |
+quic:recovery_parameters_set | Base | Section 7.1 |

-recovery:metrics_updated | Core | Section 7.2 |
+quic:recovery_metrics_updated | Core | Section 7.2 |

-recovery:congestion_state_updated | Base | Section 7.3 |
+quic:congestion_state_updated | Base | Section 7.3 |

-recovery:loss_timer_updated | Extra | Section 7.4 |
+quic:loss_timer_updated | Extra | Section 7.4 |

-recovery:packet_lost | Core | Section 7.5 |
+quic:packet_lost | Core | Section 7.5 |

-recovery:marked_for_retransmit | Extra | Section 7.6 |
+quic:marked_for_retransmit | Extra | Section 7.6 |

-recovery:ecn_state_updated | Extra | Section 7.7 |
+quic:ecn_state_updated | Extra | Section 7.7 |

-QUIC events extend the $ProtocolEventBody
+QUIC events extend the $ProtocolEventData

 extension point defined in

-[QLOG-MAIN].¶
+described in [QLOG-MAIN].¶

-Emitted when the server starts accepting connections.¶
+Emitted when the server starts accepting connections.
+It has Extra importance level; see Section 9.2 of [QLOG-MAIN].¶

 Some QUIC stacks do not handle sockets directly and are thus unable to log IP and/or port information.¶